Multi-Datacenter Architectures on Confluent Platform

 Terms

-End user The humans or computers that use the application that is using Confluent.
+The humans or computers that use an application built on Confluent Platform.

 In addition to the above terminology, review the concepts in Configure Multi-Region Clusters in Confluent Platform.